tony-aw/tinycodet/README.md

 functions that allow the following import functionality lacking in base
 R:

-- Allow package + its dependencies + its extensions (reverse dependencies) to be loaded under **one alias**.
-This essentially combines the attaching advantage of “collective usage”, whilst keeping most advantages of not attaching a package.
+- Allow package + its dependencies + its enhances + its extensions to be loaded under **one alias**.
+This essentially combines the attaching advantage of “collective usage”, whilst keeping most advantages of aliasing a package.
 - Allow **exposing infix operators** to the **current environment**.
-  This gains the advantage of “less typing”, whilst simultaneously avoiding the disadvantage of “global assignment”.
+  This gains the attaching advantage of “less typing”, whilst simultaneously avoiding the disadvantage of attaching functions from a package globally.

 Moreover, `tinyoperators` extends this functionality to also work on **sourced modules**.